ajaaliconsulting/fullstack_test/README.md

 1. Project layout.
 1. Code structure and formatting.
 1. Use of good design patterns.
-1. Attention to details on implementing the design.
+1. Attention to details on implementing the figma design.

 When you've completed your answer, please share a link to the github repository.